angrykoala/vue-workshop/README.md

 ```
 _detail.vue_

 Most of the template and style are the same as the original component.
-The script, however, has a new property.

-**Props** are data objects sent from the parent component, in this example, we will receive **item** and **itemIndex** from the parent component.
+**Props** are data properties sent from the parent component, in this example, we will receive **item** and **itemIndex** from the parent component.
+Just like `data` properties, props can be used in the template and the rest of the component.

 Lets adapt our **root** component to use the new component and pass the required props: